Carromano/My_ETH_Tool_list/README.md

 - FTP: passwords and data are sent in clear text
 - SNMP: the first version (SNMPv1) uses clear text to transfer data

+## Siphon

+fingerprinting database used to understand what OS is installed based on some intercepted traffic

 <br>
 <br>